-As of 5 August 2015, there were 270 archeological sites and 330 archeological site leads and isolated finds recorded in the state computerized site data file for the NRRSU.
-The overall area of the NRRSU is 7,577 mi2 and the recorded site density is one site per 28.06 mi2.
+As of 31 December 2020, there were 302 archaeological sites, and 343 archaeological site leads and isolated finds in the database for the NRRSU.
+The overall area of the NRRSU is 7,596 mi and the recorded site density is one site per 25.15 mi or one resource per 11.8mi if site leads and isolated finds are included.
 This low figure reflects the sporadic survey work completed rather than actual site density (cf. Michlovic 1988:56; MHS 1981).

 Tables 9.4 and 9.5 present data for (1) cultural/temporal affiliation(s) and (2) feature type by the landforms on which the sites are located.
 Paleo-Indian (Paleo) remains include a Clovis point collected from 32PB25 along an upland ridge overlooking the Pembina River valley.
 At least three sites (32GF38, 32WA1, 32WA309) have produced Plano age materials.
 Middle/Late Archaic sites are better represented in the sample.
-Middle Woodland components (mounds and campsites) also occur.
-Among the best represented are Late Woodland and Late Prehistoric sites.
+Middle Woodland components (mounds and campsites) occur.
+Among the best represented are Woodland and Late Prehistoric sites.
 Plains Village components are poorly known compared with the Sheyenne River and Souris River SU to the west.
-As
+As with most other regions in North Dakota, the cultural/temporal affiliation for most sites remains unknown.

-Table 9.4: Cultural/Temporal Affiliation of Archeological Resources in the Northern Red River Study Unit, 5 August 2015.
+Table 9.4: Cultural/Temporal Affiliation of Archaeological Resources in the Northern Red River Study Unit, 31 December 2020.

 Paleo-Indian

 Clovis 1

-Plano 3
+Plano (Cody) 3

 Total 4

-Archaic -
+Archaic

+Unspecified 11

-Oxbow 2 4 3
+Oxbow 2

 McKean/Duncan/Hanna 4

 Pelican Lake 3

-Unspecified 12

-Total 21
+Total 20

 Woodland

+Unspecified 3

-Sonota/Besant 11
+Sonota/Besant 6

 Middle Woodland 15

 Arvilla 1

 Blackduck 2

 Sandy Lake 6

-Late Woodland 3
+Late Woodland 14

-Unspecified 2

-Total 40

-Plains Village -

-Plains Village 3

-Total 3
+Total 47

 Late Prehistoric

+Unspecified 41

 Devils Lake/Sourisford 1

-Unspecified 37

-Total 38

-Historic

-Chippewa 7

-Unspecified 3
+Plains Village 3

-Total 10
+Total 45

-Unknown 488
+TOTAL 116